-Made with lemon zest and juice, almonds, extra virgin olive oil and basil (or mint), this pesto is a light and sunny variation of the classic Ligurian recipe.
+Made with lemon zest and juice, almonds, extra virgin olive oil and basil (or mint), this pesto is a light, sunny take on the classic Ligurian version.

 You might also like: